Back to blog

 Introducing Pseudo Props

-Inspired by Chakra and other utility first libraries, we have also provided support for new Pseudo props.
-It covers various conditional domains like, platforms, color modes, interaction states etc.
+Inspired by Chakra and utility-first libraries, we provide pseudo props support covering conditional domains like platforms, color modes, and interaction states.

 <Button